Generic name: valproic acid (VAL-proe-ate SOE-dee-um)

 Check with your doctor right away if you are having unusual drowsiness, dullness, tiredness, weakness or feelings of sluggishness, changes in mental status, low body temperature, or vomiting.
 These may be symptoms of a serious condition called hyperammonemic encephalopathy.

 Valproate sodium injection may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
-Make sure you know how you react to valproate sodium before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how valproate sodium affects you.

-Before you have any medical tests, tell the medical doctor in charge that you are taking valproate sodium.
+Before you have any medical tests, tell the medical doctor in charge that you are receiving valproate sodium.
 The results of some tests may be affected by valproate sodium.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.